Water Purification Science Project + video

 Science Experiment: Build a Water Treatment System

 - 1/2 L of swamp water or tap water with mud or dirt added (the water quality is not important)

-- 2 L soda pop bottle with its lid
+- 2 L soda bottle/plastic bottle with its lid

-- 2 L plastic soda pop bottle—cut in half (have an adult help with cutting)
+- 2 L plastic soda bottle—cut in half (have an adult help with cutting)

 - 1000 ml beaker